jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 controls pertaining to Azure AD device security, and demonstrated in his presentation both how this can be done, as well as what the consequences are of those attacks.
+The video for this presentation is available here.
+2021 NCC Group Annual Research Report
+28
-The video for this presentation is available here.272021 NCC Group Annual Research ReportRIFT, Threat Intelligence, CIRT \& HoneypotsNCC Groups Research \& Intelligence Fusion Team
+RIFT, Threat Intelligence, CIRT \& Honeypots
+NCC Groups Research \& Intelligence Fusion Team
 (RIFT) leverages our strategic analysis, data science, and threat hunting capabilities to create actionable threat intelligence, ranging from indicators of compromise and detection capabilities to strategic reports on tomorrows threat landscape.
 To ensure that our managed services remain effective against the latest threats, NCC Group operates a Global Fusion Center \- a multidisciplinary team that converts our cyber threat intelligence into powerful detection strategies.
 The work described in this section includes the work of RIFT, as well as complementary research and insights from NCC
-Groups Global Incident ResponseCIRT teams.In January 2021, Ollie Whitehouse wanted to build amechanism to capture all the passwords used (successful or not) against RDP in order to provide blue teams with a source of high\-signal intelligence around potential credential compromises.
+Groups Global Incident ResponseCIRT teams.
+In January 2021, Ollie Whitehouse wanted to build a mechanism to capture all the passwords used (successful or not) against RDP in order to provide blue teams with a source of high\-signal intelligence around potential credential compromises.
 His blog post, Building an RDP